darshanshah1996/Chat-World/README.md

 Steps
 1.Start the chat server
 2.Fill the environment files details
-3.Using the angular cli run the  prokect using ng serve
+3.Using the angular cli run the  project using ng serve